Gardner-BinfLab/ncVarDB/README.md

 The final datasets, and the raw data used in the generation of the figures and benign dataset.
 Some files were too big for github but can be found on our Zenodo repository

-Docs:

-General helpful documents

 Scripts:

-A collection of scripts used to generate results
+A collection of scripts and (some) intermediate data files used to generate results

+FATHHM-XF:

+Files produced by FATHHM-XF data analysis.

+CADD:

+Scripts and files necessary for CADD data analysis.

+DANN:

+Scripts and files necessary for DADD data analysis.

 # Features